nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Tragedy of the Commons

-A situation in a system where the participants act in accordance with their own self interest and deplete or destroy a shared resource through their collective action.
+A situation in a system where the participants act in accordance with their self-interest and deplete or destroy a shared resource through their collective action.

 #### See Also